Liam Charles

 Liam Charles (born 28 August 1997) is a British baker, television presenter and contestant from Series 8 of The Great British Bake Off.
 He is currently a presenter on Bake Off: The Professionals and a judge on Junior Bake Off.

 Education

 Charles was a student at Goldsmiths University in London, where he studied Drama and Theatre Arts.

 Career

-Television
+Television work

 Charles first came to public attention as a contestant in The Great British Bake Off in 2017, being knocked out in the 8th week.
 He came fifth in the competition.

 In 2018, he was chosen to co-present Bake Off: The Professionals with comedian Tom Allen.
 In November 2018, he also presented the baking programme Liam Bakes on Channel 4.
-In November 2019 Charles and Prue Leith were the new judges for Junior Bake Off after a two year absence.
+In November 2019 Charles and Prue Leith were the new judges for Junior Bake Off after a two-year absence.
 Harry Hill was the presenter.

-In October 2022, Charles appeared in the second UK series of The Masked Dancer.
+In October 2022, Liam appeared in the second UK series of The Masked Dancer.
 He was revealed to be the character "Candlestick" in the sixth episode.